tetiana-karasova/python-retail/samples/interactive-tutorials/prediction/prediction_with_parameters.md

     ```bash
     python predict/get_prediction.py
     ```
-Next, change the parameter value to `high-diversity`, run the code again and check the products in the response belongs to different categories.
+Next, change the parameter value to `high-diversity`, run the code again, and check if the products in the response belongs to different categories.

 ## Error handling

-The error message could be received if the `params` field is set with invalid parameter value.
+The error message could be received if the `params` field is set with an invalid parameter value.
 Try to request predictions the following parameter:
     ```python
     params.diversityLevel = 'invald-diversity'
     ```
-Run the code sample and check the following error message is returned:
+Run the code sample and check the returned error message:

 ```
 //TODO